Mardonius (nephew of Darius I): Second Persian invasion of Greece

-Plataea and death of Mardonius
+Battle of Plataea

-Mardonius prepared to meet them at the Plataea, despite the opposition from another Persian commander, Artabazus, who, like Artabanus, did not think that the Persian army could automatically defeat the Greeks.
-Mardonius was killed in the ensuing battle by the Spartans (see Battle of Plataea).
-It is claimed by Herodotus and Plutarch a Plataean called Aeimnestus killed Mardonius.
+Mardonius prepared to meet them at Plataea, despite the opposition from another Persian commander, Artabazus, who, like Artabanus, did not think that the Persian army could automatically defeat the Greeks.
+Mardonius was killed in the ensuing battle by the Spartans.
+It is claimed by Herodotus and Plutarch a Spartan called Aeimnestus killed Mardonius.
 This led to his army breaking up.

 Herodotus relates of the Spartan leader Pausanias’ response when an Aeginetan suggests mounting on a pole the head of the slain Persian general Mardonius, as Xerxes had wanted to do to Leonidas after the battle of Thermopylae—a suggestion taken by Pausanias to threaten the very root of civilization: "Such doings befit barbarians rather than Greeks, and even in barbarians we detest them...Come not before me again with such a speech nor with such counsel, and thank my forbearance that you are not now punished".